-- additional staff adding new position to the project staff always needs to be approved by the MA, even though project has the needed funds in the budget; - modification of output or result indicators value by 15% or less; - minor changes in activities (e.g. minor activity description change, shifting activities between reporting periods); - minor changes in the Partnership Agreement.
+- modification of output or result indicators value by 15% or less; - minor changes in activities (e.g. minor activity description change, shifting activities between reporting periods if the update of project action plan was not notified in the brief narrative report); - minor changes in the Partnership Agreement.